 The Tourist Tram The Hague is a Hop-on Hop-off link between the city and the beach with historic trams from the 50's.
-In 2017, the Tourist Tram operates on Saturdays and Sundays from April 8th to October 1st and on a daily basis between 1 July and 27 August.
+In 2017, the Tourist Tram operates on Saturdays and Sundays from April 8th to September 24th and from Wednesdays to Sundays between 1 July and 27 August.
 The tram runs every half an hour between 10:00 am and 5:30 pm from the Hague city centre to the Scheveningen beach.
 During the route past the many tourist attractions and sights, you will be told everything about The Hague via an audio tour.
 Over the course of a day you are be able hop on and off the tram as much as you like.

 The Tourist Tram runs between the Hague city centre and the Scheveningen beach.
 The route starts next to the Grote Kerk in the centre of The Hague and runs in a circuit through the city centre to the sea.
 On the return journey, the tram takes the route via the Statenkwartier and the Zeeheldenkwartier, ending again at the Kerkplein.
 During the route, the tram passes numerous tourist attractions and sights such as:

 - Haagse Passage

 - Tourist information office (VVV Den Haag) and city hall

 - Lange Voorhout, Koninklijke Schouwburg and Escher in The Palace

 - Hofvijver (Court Pond), Binnenhof (Inner Court) and Mauritshuis